weilbith/dotfiles/README.md

 supported and expected to fail.
 Besides that there are only two packages needed.
 These are `base-devel`, to enable the usage of the `Makefile`, and `git` to checkout the sources and install the basic package manager.
 Everything else can be setup with the provided [installation](#installation) targets.

 Please be aware that the setup is meant to run on the targeting machine.
-This is a requirement to make the configuration file linking working.
+This is a requirement to make it work that the configuration files get linked.
+Furthermore must the provision targets be run by the correct user to secure the file relation and permission.
+Moreover he will need access `sudo` to get root permissions for installing system packages and similar.

 ## Installation